Grant aid does not need to be repaid and may be funded by the following sources:

 Federal Supplemental Educational Opportunity Grant (SEOG)

-Connecticut, Massachusetts, Pennsylvania, Rhode Island, and Vermont offer scholarship and grant programs for students who reside in those states.
+Massachusetts, Pennsylvania, and Vermont offer scholarship and grant programs for students who are residents of those states.
 Applicants for the Massachusetts State Scholarship must reside in Massachusetts for at least one year prior to receiving the scholarship.
 High school guidance counselors or state scholarship offices can provide eligibility and deadline information.
-For the telephone number and address of a particular state's scholarship office, contact the Federal Student Aid Information Center at 1-800-433-3243.